Langolier ransomware removal instructions

-If some received email is irrelevant and it contains attachments or web links, it is not recommended to open any of its contents.
-Download all software using only direct links and official (trustworthy) websites.
-It is not recommended to use any of the channels we already mentioned above.
-Update installed software using tools or/and implemented functions that are provided by official software developers, not some unofficial, third party programs.
-Do not use software 'cracking' programs, their usage is a cyber crime.
-Besides, these programs often install computer infections.
-We also recommend to have a reputable anti-virus or anti-spyware software installed and enabled at all times.
-These tools are good at detecting and eliminating threats before they can do any damage.
+If a received email is irrelevant or contains attachments/web links, do not open any of its contents.
+Download all software using direct links and official (trustworthy) websites.
+Do not use any of the channels mentioned above.
+Update installed software using tools and implemented functions that are provided by official software developers, and not unofficial, third party programs.
+Do not use software 'cracking' programs, since this is a cyber crime.
+Furthermore, these programs often install computer infections.
+We also recommend that you have reputable anti-virus or anti-spyware software installed and enabled at all times.
+These tools detect and eliminate threats before they can do any damage.
 If your computer is already infected with Langolier, we recommend running a scan with Spyhunter for Windows to automatically eliminate this ransomware.

 all your files have been encrypted.

 If you want to recovery your files, you need the decryptor.

 You should send us e-mail with your personal ID and 3 (three) files (non archived) to

 If your mail server doesn't send e-mail to our contacts, we recommended you to create

 an e-mail on Protonmail.com (https://protonmail.com) or India.com (https://mail.india.com/account/login)

 >>> Free decryption as guarantee!

 Before paying you send us up to 3 files for free decryption.

 The total size of files must be less than 10Mb (non archived!!!), and files should not contain